Polyglot Prompt: Multilingual Multitask PrompTraining: Results Analysis

 \subsubsection{Approach}

-\paragraph{Average Performance: } We calculated the average performance on the $7$ target datasets to observe the performance changes brought by multi-task training from a holistic perspective.
-The results are shown in the column named ``Avg.'' in Tab.~\ref{tab:mlpp}.

-\paragraph{Performance Improvement at language-level: } To observe the performance improvement of \textit{PolyPrompt} relative \textit{vanilla mT5} in terms of language granularity, we subtract the performance of \textit{vanilla mT5} from \textit{PolyPrompt} (and its variants) on each language.
-The results are shown in Fig.~\ref{fig:mtl-stl-family}.

-\paragraph{Significance Tests: } To examine whether the \textit{PolyPrompt} and its variants are significantly better than the \textit{vanilla mT5}, we perform the significance test with Wilcoxon’s Signed-rank Test \cite{wilcoxon1970critical} at $p=0.05$.
-The null hypothesis is that the performance of \textit{PolyPrompt} and its variants are indistinguishable from that of the \textit{vanilla mT5}.
-The results are shown in the last column of Tab.~\ref{tab:mlpp}, where gray values indicate that the evaluated model failed the significance test ($p>0.05$).
+\textbf{Significance tests: } To examine whether the \textit{PolyPrompt} and its variants are significantly better than the \textit{vanilla mT5}, we perform the significance test with Wilcoxon’s Signed-rank Test \cite{wilcoxon1970critical} at $p=0.05$.
+The null hypothesis is that the performance of \textit{PolyPrompt} and its variants is indistinguishable from that of \textit{vanilla mT5}.